JanisGeise/airfoil_shape_optimization/Readme.md

 7. test different objective functions
 8. replace meshing with [airfoil_meshing](https://github.com/AndreWeiner/airfoil_meshing) once that is implemented
 9. maybe use wall function in case the grid is messed up
-10. maybe add rounding of LE and TE (in case bayesOpt isn't able to detect unsuitable AF shapes with sharp TE)
+10. maybe add rounding of LE and TE (in case bayesOpt isn't able to detect unsuitable AF shapes with sharp TE) -> refer to extended CST from Seidler
 11. avoid writing surface data for all time steps since steady state simulation -> how to set purgeWrite for surface sampling?
 12. validation of the numerical setup using NACA0012 standard benchmark case (grid convergence, ...)
 13. extend for compressible flows and higher Re
 14. refactoring main script (ongoing)
 15. add checkpoints, logging, ...
 16. parallel execution, HPC support etc.
+17. add BL suction and optimization of suction profil etc.

 ...